 Your academic transcript is a direct reflection of your college career to potential employers and graduate and professional schools.
-Through the TranServe program at Ouachita Baptist University you can permanently record your hours in service to the community on your official OBU transcript.
+Through Ouachita’s TranServe program, students can permanently record their hours of service to the community on their official transcripts.
+Service activities considered for TranServe include any volunteer activity for which the student is not paid.

-- Hour Verification Reports must be turned in to the Ben M. Elrod Center for Family and Community no later than the Wednesday before finals week of the current term.
+- Turn in your complete Hour Verification Reports to the Elrod Center no later than the Wednesday before finals week for the enrolled term.

 - Service at a non-profit agency (e.g. Beehive or Head Start)